0xfdbu/0xfdbu/README.md

 Smart contract engineer building tooling, protocols, and launch systems across EVM chains and TON.
 Focused on gas-efficient, modular architecture with real-world deployment in mind.

+Developer since 2017 with experience across the full stack — from low-level smart contracts to high-performance web apps.
-Also experienced in frontend and backend development — I build clean, **pixel-perfect UIs from Figma**, and scalable backends using modern full-stack tools.
+I build clean, **pixel-perfect UIs from Figma**, and scalable backends using modern full-stack tools.

 ---